-It is often claimed that trying to break down a timeline to individual seconds can lead to incorrect conclusions, and that is a worthy contention.
-However, when the discrepancy is so extremely glaring, then it is simply something that should not be overlooked.
-In major investigations involving many suspects, it is imperative to interview each and break down the movements of the individual around the relevant time period to consider the validity of their claims.
-Timelines are crucial in identifying unachievable claims, or including and excluding suspects from the investigation.
+It is often claimed that trying to break down a timeline to individual seconds can lead to incorrect conclusions (and that is a worthy contention).
+However, when the discrepancy is so extremely glaring, it is something that should not be overlooked.
+In major investigations involving many suspects, as it is imperative to interview each and break down the movements of the individual around the relevant time period to consider the validity of their claims.
+Timelines are crucial in identifying unachievable claims, and including and excluding suspects from the investigation.

-There is a very real possibility that two individuals were present in the taxicab that night - and the white male subject observed by Officer Donald Fouke approaching the intersection of Jackson and Maple was not the white male subject observed in and around the taxicab on October 11th 1969 - but both were present as it pulled up to the intersection of Washington and Cherry Street at 9:55 pm.
+There is an argument to be made that two individuals were present in the taxicab that night, and the white male subject observed by Officer Donald Fouke approaching the intersection of Jackson and Maple was not the white male subject observed in and around the taxicab on October 11th 1969, yet both were present as it pulled up to the intersection of Washington and Cherry Street at 9:55 pm.
 To shoot a taxicab driver in the wealthy district of Presidio Heights, then carefully tear a rectangular piece of the victim's shirt to take from the crime scene is extremely daring.
-But to then remove his keys and wallet, wipe down the taxicab, and inexplicably attempt to pull Paul Stine into an upright position behind the steering wheel on a busy Saturday night, with the certain conviction that nobody has heard the gunshot and called police, is bordering on insanity.
+But to then remove his keys and wallet, wipe down the taxicab, and inexplicably attempt to pull Paul Stine into an upright position behind the steering wheel on a busy Saturday night with the certain conviction that nobody has heard the gunshot and called police, is bordering on insanity.
 This whole sequence of events from murdering the taxicab driver to leaving the crime scene, we have to consider, took just 60 seconds.